MikeJMcGuire/hass-actronque/README.md

 ### PollInterval: integer
 By default, the add-on will poll the Que API system every 30 seconds for updates.
 This can be set to between 10 and 300 seconds inclusive.

+### QueLogs: true/false
+Setting this option to false will reduce the amount of Que event logging.

 ### QueSerial: string
 If you have multiple AC units conencted to your Que, you can add this optional configuration to specify the serial number of the AC you want the add-on to use.
 You can find the discovered serial numbers in the log for the add-on when the add-on is starting.
 If you leave this field blank, the add-on will add all detected AC units.